wayne11301/CS421-Multi-thread-program-simulation/README.md

 https://youtu.be/Qx3P2wazwI0?t=75

 ### Output
-Please refer to typescript file
+Please refer to the typescript file